Pourbaix/portfoliov1/README.md

 # portfoliov1

-The first iterration of my portfolio
+This is the first iterration of my portfolio !

+To run in developpement mode run `npm run dev`.